 - 5 years for 3 (or more) DUI convictions within 10 years

-Once the revocation period has passed, a person can then begin the license appeal procedure before the Michigan Secretary of State’s Driver Assessment and Appeal Division (DAAD) to have the “hold” (revocation) cleared from their record so that they can get (or renew) a License in another state.
+Once the revocation period has passed, a person can then begin the license appeal procedure before the Michigan Secretary of State’s Administrative Hearing Section(AHS) to have the “hold” (revocation) cleared from their record so that they can get (or renew) a license in another state.

 The problem is that not everyone wants to come back to Michigan.
 While I understand the lure of convenience, sometimes, doing something the right way is very different than doing it the easy way, and in the world of Michigan driver’s license clearances, the easy way can be the wrong way.

 Technically speaking, a person can skip coming back to Michigan and file an “administrative review” which is really an “appeal by mail.”
 This can be nothing more than a quick and easy way to lose and wind up sidelined for another year.
-The Michigan Secretary of State DENIES 3 out of every 4 administrative review appeals it receives.
-Statistically, about 3 out of every 4 administrative reviews are denied.
+The Michigan Secretary of State denies 3 out of every 4 administrative review appeals it receives.
 That translates to a 75% losing rate, which means that only 1 out of every 4 “appeals by mail” succeeds.
 Administrative reviews may be convenient, but, unless they're very carefully handled, they’re also condemned.

 In the next section, we’ll examine why I think it's better for a person to come back to Michigan to hire me for a guaranteed first-time win of their clearance appeal, and overview how that process works.